folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 2. Name it `release/x.x.x`, where `x.x.x` is the version you're releasing.
 3. Change text `# Unreleased` to `# x.x.x` i `CHANGELOG.md`
 4. Run `npm version [patch, minor, major]` to upgrade `package.json` and automatically create a new commit.
 5. Push release branch and create pull request
 6. After approved review, squash and merge to `main` (deploy), delete the release branch for the previous release, but keep the latest release branch.

+#### Fhi.Frontend.Demo

+##### Feature branches

+1. Create a new branch from `dev`.
+2. Prefix your branch name with either `new/`, `enhancement/` or `bugfix/`.
+3. Before pull request, remember to merge any changes made to submodules into branch `demo` in the submodule repo.

+##### Release branches for demo app

+Currently no need for release branch, we just merge `dev` into `main` when we release a new version of the app.

+##### Release branches for library projects

+A library project is defined in `./angular.json` and the files are located in `./projects/fhi-[project]`

+1. Create a new branch from `dev`.
+2. Name it `release-fhi-[project]/x.x.x`, where `x.x.x` is the version you're releasing.
+    > _NB!
+Important to add `-fhi-[project]` in branch name since this isn't a release for everything in the repo, just a particular library._
+3. Change text `# Unreleased` to `# x.x.x` i `./projects/fhi-[project]/CHANGELOG.md`
+4. Change version in `./projects/fhi-[project]/package.json` to `x.x.x` manually.
+    >_It's cumbersome to use `npm version` since `package.json` is in another directory than the git directorey.
+And since there is no `package-lock.json` and no need for an tag in the workflow as it is pr. now, doing it manually is faster.
+A better, and more automated, solution may come in the near future :smile:_
+5. Push release branch and create pull request
+6. After approved review, squash and merge to `main` (deploy), delete the release branch for the previous release, but keep the latest release branch.